JohnAmeh1/JohnAmeh1/README.md

 - 👋 Hi, I’m @JohnAmeh1
-- 👀 I’m interested in Web Designing
+- 👀 I’m interested in Web Designing and Frontend Developing
 - 🌱 I’m currently learning mobile dev with Java
 - 💞️ I’m looking to collaborate on Web projects
 - 📫 How to reach me.
 Email: johnameh29@gmail.com